Welcome to #EUIA23

 #EUIA23 is jointly organised by the Brussels School of Governance at the Vrije Universiteit Brussel (BSoG-VUB), the United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS), the Institut d’études européennes at the Université libre de Bruxelles (IEE-ULB), Egmont – the Royal Institute for International Relations, and the Department of Politics and International Studies (PAIS) of the University of Warwick.

-If you want to be kept up to date about the call for papers and other developments, click the button below to subscribe to our newsletter.
+If you want to be kept up to date on all developments, click the button below to subscribe to our #EUIA23 newsletter.